-Quite a tame strand of feminism, these feminists argue that gender inequality lies in the denial of rights to women in primarily the fields of education and employment.
-It holds individual choice as supreme and historically has fought for law changes in order to allow women to express their political freedom.
-With its reliance on gaining political rights, it should be noted however that liberal feminism ignores the deeprooted nature of gender inequality and patriarchy (Walby, 1990).
+Quite a tame strand in regards to other types of feminism.
+These feminists argue that gender inequality lies in the denial of rights to women in primarily the fields of education and employment.
+It holds individual choice as supreme.
+And, historically has fought for law changes in order to allow women to express their political freedom.
+With its reliance on gaining political rights, it should be noted however that liberal feminism ignores the deep-rooted nature of gender inequality and patriarchy (Walby, 1990).

 Liberal feminism is often conflated with Libertarian feminism.

-Men release their pent up aggression onto women once they get home rather than towards the capitalist system.
+In comparison to other types of feminism, Marxist Feminists do not believe legal changes will bring about much progress.
+Men release their pent-up aggression onto women once they get home.
+Rather than towards the capitalist system.
 Marxist theory, as always, reads like a story. because it is one grant theory which fails to leave space for individual experience.
 This feminist perspective fails to notably explain the diversity in abuse situations and tends to act as though men cannot experience sexual abuse.
-It should be noted that gender equality is assumed to come about when communism is achieved, so no luck for women in capitalist society.
+It should be noted that gender equality is assumed to come about when Communism is achieved.
+So no luck for women living in a capitalist society.

 Radical feminists dispute amongst themselves about many things.
 One of which is whether pornography is beneficial to women or not.
 The second being whether females should live in societies completely separate to men and assume the role of lesbians.

 Dual-Systems Theory Feminism

 A synthesis of Marxists and Radical feminist theory, therefore neither Capitalism or Patriarchy take a position of importance as we’re in a capitalist-patriarchal society where both systems work together.
 Patriarchy provides a system of control and law and order, while capitalism provides a system of economy in the pursuit of profit (Walby, 1990, p.5).
 Both systems inherently benefit men.